Federalist Party: Collapse (1801–1806)

-Anti-War Party
+Revival (1807–1815)

+Embargo Act

 As the wars in Europe intensified, the United States became increasingly involved.
 The Federalists restored some of their strength by leading the anti-war opposition to Jefferson and Madison between 1807 and 1814.
 President Jefferson imposed an embargo on Britain in 1807 as the Embargo Act of 1807 prevented all American ships from sailing to a foreign port.
 The idea was that the British were so dependent on American supplies that they would come to terms.
 For 15 months, the Embargo wrecked American export businesses, largely based in the Boston-New York region, causing a sharp depression in the Northeast.
 Evasion was common and Jefferson and Treasury Secretary Gallatin responded with tightened police controls more severe than anything the Federalists had ever proposed.
 Public opinion was highly negative and a surge of support breathed fresh life into the Federalist Party.

 As Jefferson refrained from seeking a third term, the Republicans nominated Madison for the presidency in 1808.
-Meeting in the first-ever national convention, Federalists considered the option of nominating Jefferson's Vice President George Clinton (who represented a different Clintonian party faction from New York, had run for the Republican candidacy in 1804 and had not wanted to become Vice President) as their own candidate, but balked at working with him and again chose Charles Cotesworth Pinckney, their 1804 candidate.
+Meeting in the first-ever national convention, Federalists considered the option of nominating Jefferson's Vice President George Clinton (who represented a different Clintonian party faction from New York, had run for the Republican candidacy in 1804 and had not wanted to become vice president) as their own candidate, but balked at working with him and again chose Charles Cotesworth Pinckney, their 1804 candidate.
 Madison lost New England excluding Vermont, but swept the rest of the country and carried a Republican Congress.
 Madison dropped the Embargo, opened up trade again and offered a carrot and stick approach.
 If either France or Britain agreed to stop their violations of American neutrality, the United States would cut off trade with the other country.
 Tricked by French Emperor Napoleon into believing France had acceded to his demands, Madison turned his wrath on Britain and the War of 1812 began.
 Young Daniel Webster, running for Congress from New Hampshire in 1812, first gained overnight fame with his anti-war speeches.

-Opposition to slavery

-As their political base contracted to New England, Federalists were increasingly opposed to slavery, both on principle and because the Three-fifths Compromise gave a political advantage to their opponents, who gained increased representation because of the weight given to enslaved (and therefore disenfranchised) people.
-In 1816, the Federalist candidate, Rufus King was a prominent opponent of slavery, but was heavily defeated.